 Income Tax Expense.
-For the year ended December 31, 2019 compared to the same period in the prior year, income tax expense increased due to an increase in income before tax expense at our corporate subsidiaries and the recognition of a favorable state tax rate change in the prior period.
+For the year ended December 31, 2019 compared to the prior year, income tax expense increased due to an increase in income at our corporate subsidiaries and the recognition of a favorable state tax rate change in the prior period.